CongThNguyen/Cleaning-Excel-with-Python/README.md

 # Cleaning-Excel-with-Python
 Short project (using Python) to demonstrate my skill in data cleaning, merging and filter from Excel file.

-1. There are two files: `“GDP data Raw” and “Brand Awareness”`.
+1. There are two files: `“GDP data Raw.xlsx” and “Brand Awareness.xlsx”`.
 Using pandas, and/or a selection of other packages:

 a/ write python code to clean the two sets of data so that: